melizalab/decide-host/docs/decide-host-spec.md

 ## Goals and framework

 The `decide` operant control software is designed to run on embedded computers (**controllers**) that can directly connect to manipulanda, cues, and reinforcers.
 The controllers can connect to a server (**host**) that aggregates and stores data from the controllers and provides a secure gateway to outside clients.
-This document describes the protocol used by the controller and host to communicate.
+This document describes the protocol used by the controller and host.

 The current implementation of the protocol uses zeromq because of its robustness and support for transparent reconnection, but may be implemented on any other transport layer that supports bidirectional communication.
+Because the protocol is intended to run on a private, wired network, it emphasizes readability over efficiency by using string encoding.

 ## Language